Frequently Asked Questions

-A 1: The process normally takes 6-10 weeks or longer - from the time the City advertises the available homes to identify the eligibility list, to the buyer receiving mortgage approval and closing escrow on the home.
+A 1: The process normally takes 6-12 weeks or longer - from the time the City advertises the available homes to identify the eligibility list, to the buyer receiving mortgage approval and closing escrow on the home.
 In general, the City will advertise the home and open the application period for 30 days.
-The City will have 2 weeks to review applications and establish eligibility for the lottery drawing.
+The City will review applications and establish eligibility for the lottery drawing.
 The mortgage approval process depends on the lender's situation, but it can take approximately 30 days or more.
 In general, it can take 3-6 months from the date an application closes until a homeowner can move into their new home.

 Q 2: Do I need to apply each time there is a home available?

 A 2: Yes.
 Each application period has a lottery drawing that establishes the order of opportunity to purchase the available home(s).

 Q 3: If I apply and the City determines I am not eligible due to my income, can I apply again and how long do I need to wait?

 A 3: There is not a waiting period imposed by the City for you to apply again.
 You are encouraged to apply for the available homes to be considered in the lottery drawing.
 However, if the reason for your non-eligibility is due to over-income, and your income situation has not changed during a 1 year period, you may not want to apply for the same income category home during the same year.
 Income limits are published and changed each year by California Department of Housing and Community Development (HCD).
 If an applicant is disqualified for misrepresentation on an application, they may be prohibited from the Program in the future.